xumzheng/microsoft-graph-docs/api-reference/beta/resources/accesspackageresourcerequest.md

 ---
-title: "accessPackageResourceRequest resource type"
+title: accessPackageResourceRequest resource type
-description: "An access package resource request is a request to a add a resource to a catalog so that the roles of the resource can be used in one or more of the catalog's access packages." ms.localizationpriority: medium
+description: An access package resource request is a request to a add a resource to a catalog so that the roles of the resource can be used in one or more of the catalog's access packages. ms.localizationpriority: medium
-author: "markwahl-msft"
+author: markwahl-msft
-ms.prod: "governance"
+ms.prod: governance
-doc_type: "resourcePageType"
+doc_type: resourcePageType
 ---

 # accessPackageResourceRequest resource type